ndsurgenor/scrabble-scorepad/README.md

 # Scrabble ScorePAD

-Scrabble ScorePAD an application designed to help validate and score words during a game of Scrabble.
+Scrabble ScorePAD is an application designed to help validate and score words during a game of Scrabble.

 [LIVE LINK TO SITE](https://scrabble-scorepad.herokuapp.com/)

 The main aims of the application are as follows:
 - To provide a helpful and intuitive app for scoring Scrabble which runs in a basic python terminal inside a browser window
 - To allow the user to ensure that a word played is valid for the particular Scrabble wordlist they are using
-- To allow the user to easily indicate blank tiles, double/triple letter/word scores and 'bingo' bonuses as score each word
+- To allow the user to easily indicate blank tiles, double/triple letter/word scores and 'bingo' bonuses as they score each word
-- To keep track of all words played and providing a running total of their scores
+- To keep track of all words played and provide a running total of their scores

 ![Overview](assets/images/overview.png)